sinsunsan/archiref_wiki/angular-templates.md

+Temmplates are html chunk or partials that are used by :
+* Directives
+* ngInclude
+* ngViewe

-There is several way to declare a template to be used by directives
+There is several way to declare a template to be used.
 ## The template cache

 https://docs.angularjs.org/api/ng/service/$templateCache